thirdtank/brut/brutrb.com/end-to-end-tests.md

 indirect ways of finding elements.
 In practice, this is error prone and tedious.
 Determining the accessible name of an element is not always easy.

-We recommend you assess your app's accssibility in another way than trying to do it while performing end-to-end tests.
+We recommend you assess your app's accessibility in another way than trying to do it while performing end-to-end tests.
 Instead, locate elements with CSS selectors—this is what you'd use to debug your app so it makes sense as a testing technique.

-Insulating your end-to-end tests from markup changes does not produce significant savinsg and can make tests more difficult to write.
+Insulating your end-to-end tests from markup changes does not produce significant savings and can make tests more difficult to write.

 ### Testing Must Inform your HTML